In this article

 Alternatives to expense reimbursement

-Likewise, managing reimbursements can be a time-consuming affair—for your employees, who must compile and submit their expense reports; for human resources, who must reconcile and approve any expenses; and for your accounts payable department, who must issue payment.
+On top of that, managing reimbursements can be time-consuming—for your employees, who must compile and submit expense reports; for your human resources or finance team, who must reconcile and approve expenses; and for your accounts payable department, who must issue payment.

-With this in mind, you might want to consider these three alternatives:
+With that in mind, you might want to consider these alternatives:

 1. Per diems